Eurasian

 Are Eurasiers good with children?

-Yes, they are generally very patient and gentle with children when raised together.
+Yes, they are generally very patient and gentle with children, provided they are socialized early.

 Do they shed a lot?